Neokarm/neokarm-examples/k8s/install/README.md

 ## Packer
 We are using packer to create an RKE2 image with all the dependencies.

+### Creating the image directly on zCompute
+This build will allow you to build the image directly on the zCompute system.
+It requires access to the zCompute API.

 1. Provision a bastion host with a keypair of your choice and attach an elastic IP to it.
 1. Copy or rename `.auto.pkrvars.template.hcl` to `.auto.pkrvars.hcl` and provide all required variables inside it. </br>
    The following parameters should be provided: